-Please provide a detailed breakdown of the estimated expenditure and revenue of the project in Euros.
+Please provide a breakdown of the estimated expenditure and revenue of the project in Euros.
+Be aware that the forecasted budget aims at providing clear financial information which is taken into account for assessing your application and for comparing the implementation with the forecast.